misiektoja/instagram_monitor/docs/troubleshooting.md

 Configuration checks include [TLS verification](configuration.md#tls-verification), [HTTP backend](usage.md#http-transport-backend), browser identity, polling limits, check hours, timezone and output files.
 A `requests` backend warning means its TLS fingerprint does not match a browser.
 Invalid settings are named with the expected format.

-The Notifications section signs in to the configured SMTP server and checks webhook settings without sending a message, and each ready row lists the alert categories that channel would deliver.
+The Notifications section signs in to the configured SMTP server and checks webhook settings without sending a message.
+Each ready row lists the alert categories that channel would deliver.

 In an interactive terminal, Doctor offers one real test message per ready notification channel.
 Each prompt defaults to No and requires separate approval.
 Disabled or incomplete channels have no delivery test.
 Ctrl+C ends the report.
 Noninteractive runs send no test messages.

-Each failure and warning includes a `To fix:` action, and a `Guide:` link to the relevant documentation page where one applies.
+Each failure and warning includes a `To fix:` action and a `Guide:` link to the relevant documentation page where one applies.
 The command returns a nonzero exit status if a check or approved delivery test fails, so scripts can detect the failure.
 Doctor accepts normal login, target and file options.
 Use them to check the saved setup or one exact combination:

 ```sh
 instagram_monitor --doctor